pixie-io/docs.px.dev/content/en/03-using-pixie/03-api-quick-start.md

     - /reference/api/quick-start/
 ---

-This guide will show you how to get started with the Pixie API using one of our [client libraries](/reference/api/overview#client-libraries).
+This guide shows you how to get started with the Pixie API using one of our client libraries.
 For information on our gRPC API, see the [reference docs](/reference/api/overview).

 Check out the following video for a live coding demo using the Go API:
 <YouTube youTubeId="bHlUlVgAE7E"/>